li9com/learn-docker/lab05-managing-container/README.md

 docker rm -f $(docker ps -aq)
 ```

-## Executing a custom command inside a conainer
+## Executing custom commands inside a conainer
-You may execute override command/application started once container is run.
+You may override the default command (application) started once a container is run.
-This is achieved by passing an argument like shown below
+This is achieved by passing a *COMMAND* argument like shown below

 ```
 docker run IMAGE COMMAND